amateur80lvl/lxcex/book/ch5-desktop-environment.md

 ```

 Second, a device entry that provides DRM should be accessible in container's `/sys`.
-This entry can be found by reading `/sys/class/drm/renderD128` or `/sys/dev/char/226:128` symlinks
+This entry can be found by reading `/sys/class/drm/renderD128` or `/sys/dev/char/226:128` symlink
 and stripping off two last components, i.e. on x86-64 system the link could be:
 ```
 /sys/dev/char/226:128 -> ../../devices/pci0000:00/0000:00:02.0/drm/renderD128